SongGithub/ops-gusbot/README.md

 This project is written in python and run in Kubernetes.
 You can find more information about it's deployment in [the pipeline](./.buildkite/pipeline.yml).
 There are 2 versions of the bot:

-- One is continuously deployed into the QA cluster(`qa-jupiter`) as `Gus Bot Edge` and it is used for testing purposes
+- One is continuously deployed into the QA cluster(`europa-stg`) as `Gus Bot Edge` and it is used for testing purposes
-- The other is deployed on demand (by unblocking the pipeline) in the Prod cluster (`jupiter`) as `Gus Bot`
+- The other is deployed on demand (by unblocking the pipeline) in the Prod cluster (`europa`) as `Gus Bot`

 ## Deployment

-- It is setup to be deployed in Buildkite pipeline by Helm.
+- It is setup to be deployed in Buildkite pipeline.
 - __!
 Important__: There is one critical dependency that is NOT deployed automatically for security reasons.
 Once valid secret _SLACKBOT_API_TOKEN_ is not available to the app, there will be a warning in app's log `settings.API_TOKEN doesn't exist`.
 In this case, maintainers should:
-  - login in to the cluster in CLI, i.e. `myob-auth k -e <env-slug>`
+  - login in to the cluster in CLI, i.e. `myob-auth k -e <env-slug> -n platform-enablement`
   - run kube cmd to verify your secret `kubectl get secret ops-gus-bot -n platform-enablement`
   - If there was a secret in k8s cluster, please run `kubectl delete secret ops-gus-bot -n platform-enablement` prior to run the next step
   - run kube cmd to upload your secret `kubectl create secret generic --from-literal=SLACKBOT_API_TOKEN=<raw slack api token> ops-gus-bot -n platform-enablement`

 ## How to use

 - By default, no one is on the _White List_ which exempts Slack users from being policed by the _Gus Bot_.
 - In Slack, talk to _Gus Bot_ directly to configure the _White list_.
 Common cmd are:
   - list
   - add @<slack-user> to #<channel>